London lifestyle & travels with kids and babies

 Hampton court ice skating has been one of our favourites for London winter fun with the kids – atmospheric, royal and so much fun!
 Wrap up warm this winter for festive memorable family events, London with toddlers in winter is a blast!
 And ice skating with toddlers and kids is feasible, bring the add ons and the penguins!

-Last year our boys were 5 and respectively 2.5 years old, so one has a couple of skating seasons under his belt and comfortable manoeuvring and whizzing around by himself with a penguin; the little one, just about his second time iceskating with add ons.
+Last couple of years our boys were 5 and respectively 2.5 years old, so one has a couple of skating seasons under his belt and comfortable manoeuvring and whizzing around by himself with a penguin; the little one, just about his second time iceskating with add ons.

 Why do we say our favourite?
 I’ve been iceskating since a toddler, so it brings sweet memories of happy crowds and winter.